It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 4. Your growth strategy is too broad.

-Try and limit yourself and your team/company to no more a few channels per campaign.
+With this in mind, try and limit yourself and your team/company to no more a few channels per campaign.
 If you must cast a large net, put 80% of your focus on the channels that you can safely assume will produce the best results.
 And, if your assumptions turn out to be false, you can reallocate your spend and activities elsewhere.

 5. You don’t iterate.